sonic-net/SONiC/doc/bgp_error_handling/BGP_Route_Error_Handling_Arlo.md

 | FPM               |  Forwarding Plane Manager        |
 | SwSS              |  SONiC Switch State Service      |
 # 1 Requirement Overview
- When BGP learns a prefix, it advertises the route to its peers and sends it to route table manager(Zebra).
+ When BGP learns a prefix, it sends it to route table manager(Zebra).
 The routes are installed in kernel and sent to APP_DB via fpmsyncd.
 The Orchagent reads the route from APP_DB, creates new resources like nexthop or nexthop group Id and installs the route in ASIC_DB.
 The syncd triggers the appropriate SAI API and route is installed in hardware.
 The CRM manages the count of critical resources allocated by orchagent through SAI API.
-Due to resource allocations failures in hardware, SAI API calls can fail and these failures should be notified to Zebra and BGP to withdraw failed routes from kernel and BGP peers.
+Due to resource allocations failures in hardware, SAI API calls can fail and these failures should be notified to Zebra and BGP.
+On learning the prefix, BGP can immediately advertise the prefix to its neighbors.
+However, if the error-handling feature is enabled, BGP waits for success notification from hardware before advertising the same to its peers.
+If the hardware returns error, the routes are not advertised to the peers.

 ## 1.1 Functional Requirements

- 1. BGP should withdraw the routes from its peers which have failed to be installed in hardware.
+ 1. BGP should not advertise the routes which have failed to be installed in hardware.
- 1. BGP should mark the routes which are not installed in hardware as  failed routes in its RIB-IN table.
+ 1. BGP should mark the routes which are not installed in hardware as  "FIB-install pending" routes in its RIB-IN table.
  1. Zebra should mark the routes which are not successfully installed in hardware as failed routes.
- 1. Zebra should withdraw the failed routes from kernel.

 ## 1.2 Configuration and Management Requirements
 ## 1.3 Scalability Requirements